 - Idolizing is a human tragedy as the idolizers could not realize while they are idolizing their idols except on the Day of Judgment when their idols will disown them and their destination is Hell because of nullification of their all works.
 They will not be given any chance to exit it (2:165-167).

-It is noteworthy that messengers, prophets and saints are idolized being common idols while believing in God and practices will nullify all works.
+Note: Messengers, prophets and saints are idolized being common idols while believing in God and practices will nullify all works.

 - Satan is our most ardent enemy.
 He prohibits us to eat what is lawful and good for us, and commands us to commit evil and vice (168-169).